RebeccaFan/Agribot-Documentation/ultrasonic.md

 ### Defining the pins and the variables
 This block of code defines the pins of the trigger and the echo pin.
 In this case they are the digital pins number 9 and 10 on the Arduino board.
 They are named as "trigPin" and "echoPin" for clarity of the code.
 The variables are then defined.
 The travel time you'll get from the sensor is declared as a long variable and named as "duration".
-A f.float type is needed for the "distance" variable. "waterpercent" is set to integer type as this will be used for the calculation of the percentage of water in a tank. "tankHeight" is an constant float that is equal to value 13.2 as an example height of a tank, this could be later modified to a different tank height.
+A float type is needed for the "distance" variable. "waterpercent" is set to integer type as this will be used for the calculation of the percentage of water in a tank. "tankHeight" is an constant float that is equal to value 13.2 as an example height of a tank, this could be later modified to a different tank height.

 ```
 // defines pins numbers for trigger and echo